The Stakeholder Centered Coaching Process

 The leader thinks through the feedforward suggestions from the stakeholders and drafts a monthly action plan.
 During the coaching session, the leaders work on skill development and finalize an action plan which the leader is committed to executing during the next month.
 After the coaching session, the leader responds to the stakeholders, informing them about his/her action plan.

 B3.
 Change Behavior and Perception through Execution on the Job

 Throughout the month, the leader implements his/her action plan and demonstrates to the stakeholders through his/her actions that (s)he is working to make change visible and become a more effective leader in the two selected leadership growth areas.
 Implementing change and following up with stakeholders also alters the stakeholders' perceptions of the leader over time.

 C. Perception is Reality: Measure Leadership Growth based on Stakeholders’ Perception

-The coach checks in with the stakeholders approximately every quarter via a short internet based survey, to measure the stakeholders' perceptions on how they see the leader’s effectiveness has been changing in the two leadership growth areas.
-This Leadership Growth Progress Review is reported back to the leader (and the sponsor) so that (s)he can gauge how his/her leadership change efforts have been perceived by the stakeholders.
-This survey also plays a key role in guaranteeing and measuring leadership growth for the leader and the organization.
+The coach checks in with the stakeholders approximately every quarter via a short internet-based survey, to measure the stakeholders' perceptions on how they see the leader's effectiveness has been changing in the two leadership growth areas.
+This Leadership Growth Progress Review is reported back to the leader (and the sponsor) so that (s)he can gauge how the stakeholders have perceived his/her leadership change efforts.
+This survey also plays a crucial role in guaranteeing and measuring leadership growth for the leader and the organization.